voxsim/badook/README.md

 *   `:phantomjs` (String) - A custom path to the phantomjs executable
 *   `:debug` (Boolean) - When true, debug output is logged to `STDERR`.
-    Some debug info from the PhantomJS portion of Poltergeist is also output, but this goes to `STDOUT` due to technical limitations.
+    Some debug info from the PhantomJS portion of Badook is also output, but this goes to `STDOUT` due to technical limitations.
 *   `:logger` (Object responding to `puts`) - When present, debug output is written to this object
 *   `:phantomjs_logger` (`IO` object) - Where the `STDOUT` from PhantomJS is written to.
 This is